Guidebook Blocks

 Once assets are added to your blocks:

-- Thumbnail Sizing: Custom thumbnail width options for consistent display
+- Thumbnail Width Control: Set custom width (100-500px) for consistent display

 Best Practices for Using Media Assets